 The nomination form may be submitted electronically or returned to the SCSEAC Awards Team via the above methods by the identified deadlines.
 Nominators will be notified of the nomination’s status after the nominations have been reviewed and the award recipient has been selected.
-Nominees who are not selected to receive a Stark County Spirit of Excellence Award will be carried over to the following bi-monthly awards.
+Nominees who are not selected to receive a Stark County Spirit of Excellence Award will be considered for up to twelve months, and will be carried over to the following quarterly awards.

 The Stark County Spirit of Excellence Award Team consists of the Mayors of the Stark County communities of Belfield, Dickinson, Gladstone, Richardton, South Heart, and Taylor.

-Return nomination form to the location where you received the form or submit electronically at www.starkcountysheriffnd.com.
-Submission deadlines for each period: February 15, April 15, June 15, August 15, October 15, and/or December 15.
+Submit electronically at www.starkcountysheriffnd.com.
+Submission deadlines for each quarter: February 15, May 15, August 15, and November 15.